CBBC Office: Website Help

-A moderator is a person who reads all the messages that are written on the CBBC website and checks that they’re ok to appear on the website.
-If a message breaks one of the rules, the moderator stops it from appearing on the website.
-Any time that the messageboards are open, there is a moderator checking messages.
+A moderator is a person who reads all the comments that are written on the CBBC website and checks that they’re ok to appear on the website.
+If a comment breaks one of the rules, the moderator stops it from appearing on the website.
+Any time that comments are open, there is a moderator checking them.

-The CBBC Messageboards are open 2pm-8pm on school days and 9am-8pm on weekends and holidays.
+CBBC Comments are open 1pm-8pm on school days and 9am-8pm on weekends and holidays.

-If you think the messageboards are not working, first check that you are signed in to the website.
-(To know if you’re signed in, check if you can see your username in the black bar at the top of the page.)
-If you still have problems, contact us and explain exactly what happens when you try to post a message.
+If you think that comments are not working, first check that you are signed in to the website.
+(To know if you’re signed in, check if you can see your username at the top of the page.)
+If you still have problems, contact us and explain exactly what happens when you try to post a comment.

-For your safety we have to keep a copy of all messages including its content, username, times and dates.
+For your safety we have to keep a copy of all comments including its content, username, times and dates.
 This will only ever be used if there is a complaint against someone.

 Contacting the CBBC website

-If you have a question or a problem that isn’t answered here, if you want to send in a picture, or make a complaint, visit the Contact CBBC page.
+If you have a question or a problem that isn’t answered here visit the Contact CBBC page.